beaurancourt/blog/markdown/progression.md

 gametime is spent in comfortably farming maps to increase your character power so you can comfortably farm more maps.

 I think games that emphasize character progression over player progression are on some level predatory.
 Character power progression is a drip-fed dopamine rush since you feel like *you* leveled up when your *character* levels up, because *you* are represented by *your character*.
-Games, like RPGs that lock character proression behind RNG systems (like random loot) are thinly disguised [skinner boxes](https://en.wikipedia.org/wiki/Operant_conditioning_chamber) and I really wish the reliance on these systems could be dimished.
+Games, like RPGs that lock character progression behind RNG systems (like random loot) are thinly disguised [skinner boxes](https://en.wikipedia.org/wiki/Operant_conditioning_chamber) and I really wish the reliance on these systems could be dimished.